t-fitz/GraphQL-Node-Example/README.md

 ## What am I looking at?

 It's a GraphQL project using node and express which can be quickly setup so you can have a play around with GraphQL.
-Obvs!! :)
+Obvs!! :grin:

 ## Getting Started